Biking Trips in Maryland

 Cycling Along Roads and Canals

 The ideal trail for a family bike excursion, the paved 13-mile Baltimore & Annapolis trail stretches from the state capital to Glen Burnie and offers plenty of snack and water stops along the way to replenish energy levels.
 For a longer excursion complete with camping and long stretches of trail, look no further than the C&O Canal Towpath.
-The full length of the mainly dirt trail is 184.5 miles and spans from Washington, D.C. to Cumberland, but you can enjoy any of the four sections of the trail which are open year round.
+The full length of the mainly dirt trail is 184.5 miles and spans from Washington, D.C. to Cumberland, but you can enjoy any of the three sections of the trail which are open year round.
+In Southern Maryland, an abandoned railroad corridor is now a 13-mile bike trail connecting the Town of Indian Head to Route 301 in White Plains.
+The Indian Head Rail Trail traverses approximately halfway across Charles County.